fdewasmes/neoled/README.md

 ================

 This project intends to give a complete tool to display various information coming from IoT on a pixel panel powered by a Raspberry Pi.
-The goal is to be very flexible yet very simple to layout informations as well as grab data from various sources.
+The goal is to be very flexible yet very simple to layout information as well as grab data from various sources.

 This project relies on:
 * HARDWARE
   + A Raspberry Pi 3 Model B
-  + A Adafruit HAT also this is not [mandatory](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/adapter)
+  + A Adafruit HAT although this is not [mandatory](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/adapter)
 * SOFTWARE
   + [the excellent RGB Matrix library from Henner Zeller](https://github.com/hzeller/rpi-rgb-led-matrix).
 This library allows to control commonly available 32x32 or 16x32 RGB LED panels with the Raspberry Pi.
 Can support PWM up to 11Bit per channel, providing true 24bpp color with CIE1931 profile.
+We use the python binding provided by the library.
+  Please note that its tested with python 2.7.
+At the time we tested it was not working properly with python 3.
+Also note that all APIs from C++ are not bound and the python API is a bit poorer but it remains sufficient for the purpose of this project.

 The NEOLED project is (c) NEOPIXL SA <contact@neopixl.com>, licensed with